Rocco Rock: World Wrestling Federation (1999)

 The Public Enemy signed with the World Wrestling Federation in early 1999.
-They were not accepted "backstage" by veteran WWF wrestlers and backstage personnel due to animosity over the fact that The Public Enemy chose WCW over the WWF when the two companies were pursuing the tag team in late 1995.
+They were not accepted "backstage" by veteran WWF wrestlers and backstage personnel due to animosity over the fact that the Public Enemy chose WCW over the WWF when the two companies were pursuing the tag team in late 1995.
 Rocco Rock was also forced to change his name and go by the shortened name "Flyboy Rocco", in order not to "cause confusion" with The Rock.
 They made their WWF debut on the February 22, 1999, episode of Raw is War, defeating The Brood by disqualification.

 On the March 2, 1999, episode of Sunday Night Heat in Pittsburgh, the Public Enemy lost to the Acolytes in a squash match.
 In 2013, John "Bradshaw" Layfield elaborated that much of the animosity was due to them being brought into the company by Terry Taylor, who had his own backstage issues with much of the wrestlers, including the Acolytes.
 They had also desired to change the planned finish of the squash match, which involved them being driven through tables by the Acolytes.
 The Acolytes were instructed only to ensure that they go through with the planned finish of the match, leading to the match to be turned into a legitimate shoot, with The Acolytes dominating Public Enemy for the entirety of the four-minute match.
 Following the Public Enemy's subsequent release, the APA claimed that they "ran The Public Enemy out" of the WWF.
 They said they could do the same to another famous ECW tag team (the Dudley Boyz); after the Dudley Boyz succeeded in the feud, it was commonly referred to as "Passing the Acolyte Test" since the Dudley Boyz did get over after a feud with the APA while The Public Enemy failed.

-The Public Enemy would wrestle a final time on March 30, 1999, in a match taped for Shotgun Saturday Night, losing to the Hardy Boys via disqualification.
+The Public Enemy wrestled their final match for the WWF on March 30, 1999, in a match taped for Shotgun Saturday Night, losing to the Hardy Boyz via disqualification.
 The match was aired on television on April 10, 1999.
-Shortly after airing, both members of Public Enemy were released in mid-April, along with "Dr Death."
-Steve Williams (who main-evented that same episode), Bart Gunn, and LOD 2000.
+Shortly after airing, both members of Public Enemy were released in mid-April 1999.

-World Championship Wrestling (1999)
+Return to World Championship Wrestling (1999)

 After leaving the WWF, the Public Enemy returned to WCW in July 1999 at the Bash at the Beach pay-per-view, taking part in the "Junkyard Hardcore Invitational" that was won by Fit Finlay.
 Over the following weeks, the Public Enemy wrestled in the tag team division, facing teams such as the Insane Clown Posse; Chris Benoit and Perry Saturn; and Barry Windham and Curt Hennig.
 On the August 5, 1999 episode of WCW Thunder, Rock lost to Goldberg.
 They made their final appearance with WCW on the August 19, 1999 episode of WCW Thunder, losing to Sid Vicious in a handicap match.